Ben Rhodes (racing driver): Craftsman Truck Series

 The 2021 season began with Rhodes winning the first race at Daytona International Speedway after passing leader Cory Roper as they approached the finish.
 Rhodes followed his Daytona oval win with a victory at the Daytona Road Course the next week in the BrakeBest Brake Pads 159, scoring back to back victories for the first time in his career.
 Rhodes won his first Truck Series championship on November 5 by finishing third in the race.
 Overall, Rhodes had two wins, eight top-five finishes, sixteen top ten finishes, nnieteen lead lap finishes, an average finish of 9.3, and no DNFs.

 In 2022, Rhodes finished second at Daytona.
 He DNF'd at 31st place at Las Vegas but made up for the loss with three consecutive top-five finishes before winning at the Bristol dirt race.
 Rhodes finished second at Phoenix and second in the standings.

 Rhodes started the 2023 season with an eleventh-place finish at Daytona.
-He scored his first win of the season at Charlotte.
-Rhodes finished second at Homestead to make the Championship 4.
+He scored his only win of the season with Jeriod Prince as his crew chief at Charlotte. a change in crew chief was made to Rich Lushes and Rhodes finished second at Homestead to make the Championship 4.
 He finished fifth at Phoenix; as the highest-finishing Championship 4 driver in the race, he clinched his second Truck Series championship.

 Rhodes' 2024 season saw a significant decline in performance compared to last season.
 Rhodes only had six Top 10s during the regular season, but he was still able to qualify for the Playoffs.
 However, he would be eliminated after the first round, ultimately finishing ninth in the standings.
 It marked his first winless season since 2019.

-Rhodes' decline continued in the 2025 season, ultimately missing the Playoffs for the first time since 2016.
+Rhodes' decline continued in the 2025 season, ultimately missing the Playoffs for the first time since 2019.